-Our bodies need water to function (3).
-It helps regulate your temperature, lubricates joints, helps get rid of waste and aids your digestive system.
-The problem is, our bodies lose water through natural processes like sweating and urinating.
-It’s essential that we replace those lost fluids.
+Our bodies require water to function (3).
+It helps regulate your temperature, lubricates joints, and aids your digestive system.
+As our bodies lose water through natural processes such as sweating and urination, it is essential that those lost fluids are replaced.

 2. Sterile Medical Uses

-Due to its purity, distilled water has many uses in hospitals and doctor’s practices.
+Due to its purity, distilled water has many uses in hospitals and medical practices.

-- Scrubbing: It’s not only instruments that need to be sterile to prevent infection and cross-contamination.
-Surgeons need to make sure they scrub in and then rinse before surgery.
-Tap water can contain contaminants, so distilled water is a better choice to prevent bacteria from water getting on the skin when rinsing (4).
+- Hygiene: Not only instruments need to be sterilized to prevent infection and cross-contamination.
+Surgeons need to ensure they are completely clean before commencing surgery.
+Tap water can contain contaminants, so distilled water is perfect to avoid transferring germs and bacteria onto their hands before working with patients (4).

-- Wounds: Distilled (or sterile) water is also used to clean wounds because of its purity.
-This helps prevent infection.
+- Wounds: Distilled (or sterile) water is also used to clean wounds due to its purity.
+This reduces the risk of infection.

-- Dentistry: Dentists also used distilled water, especially following a tooth extraction or root canal treatment.
-The water they rinse your mouth with will be sterile as well, washing away existing bacteria.
+- Dentistry: Dentists frequently use distilled water, particularly following a tooth extraction or root canal treatment.
+The water used to rinse your mouth will also be sterile, washing away existing bacteria.

 3. Laboratory Experiments

-Accuracy and meticulousness are key in laboratory experiments.
-To ensure contaminants or minerals don’t taint results, many labs will use distilled water.
+Accuracy and consistency are key during laboratory experiments.
+To ensure contaminants or minerals don’t influence results, most labs will use distilled water.

-Being pure means it won’t react with other chemicals, and the results of any experiments will be accurate (5).
+The purity means it won’t react with other chemicals, so researchers can be confident that their results are accurate (5).

-The pH level of distilled water is 7, which means it’s within a neutral range, not too acidic or alkaline (6).
+The pH level of distilled water is 7, which means it is neutral, not too acidic or alkaline (6).
 However, when it mixes with carbon dioxide in the atmosphere, the pH level is lowered to about 5.8, making it acidic (7).
-This can alter laboratory results, meaning it’s important to take distilled water from a sealed bottle.
+This can affect laboratory results, which is why it is important to use distilled water from a sealed bottle.

 4. Use in Continuous Positive Airway Pressure (CPAP) Machines

-A CPAP (continuous positive airway pressure) machine is a lifesaver for sufferers of sleep apnea.
-This disorder means people stop breathing regularly while asleep; they wake briefly as their breathing restarts (8).
-This can lead to very sleepless nights for them and their partners — snoring is very common for those with this disorder.
+A CPAP (continuous positive airway pressure) machine is life-changing for people who suffer from sleep apnea.
+This disorder prevents them from breathing regularly while they sleep; they wake up briefly as their breathing resumes (8).
+This can lead to very sleepless nights for them and their partners — snoring is one of the most common symptoms.

-The CPAP machine takes air and pressurizes it so that when breathed through the attached mask, it keeps the airway open.
+The CPAP machine pressurizes air so that, when it is inhaled through the attached mask, it keeps the airway open.
 Many also have a small water tank that adds moisture to the air.
-Using distilled water in these devices will help prevent bacteria from breeding, and the machine won’t have mineral deposit build-ups (9).
+Using distilled water in these devices will help prevent bacteria from breeding, and the machine won’t be damaged by mineral deposits (9).

 5. Helps Humidifiers Function Properly

-Do you have a humidifier in your home?
-If so, are you using distilled water in it?
-If not, here are some reasons why you should.
+If you have a humidifier in your home, you should consider using distilled water in it.

-Unfiltered tap water can have a higher content of minerals and other particles.
-These can build up in your machine, shortening its lifespan and preventing it from working properly.
+Unfiltered tap water will have a higher concentration of minerals and other particles.
+These can accumulate in your machine, shortening its lifespan and preventing it from working properly.

-Humidifiers can help prevent dry skin, which is great in winter when your heating dries the air in your home.
-They can also help those who suffer from sinus and allergy issues, as well as reduce snoring (10).
+Humidifiers help to prevent dry skin, which is great in winter when your heating dries the air in your home.
+They can also be helpful for those who suffer from sinus issues and allergies, as well as reducing snoring (10).

-Additionally, the house plants and any wood in your home will appreciate the extra moisture from humidified air.
+As added bonuses, your house plants and any wood in your home will benefit from the extra moisture in the air.

 6. Automobile Care

-The cooling system in your car works hard when it’s running.
-If there are minerals in the water used to top it up, then you could end up with corrosion and build-up in the system.
-Distilled water has no minerals, so it’s safe for use in your car.
+Your car’s cooling system is an important part of keeping it running properly.
+If you top it up with untreated water, you could end up with corrosion and build-up in the system.
+Distilled water contains no minerals, so it is perfect for use in your car.

-Another part of your car that will sometimes need topping up is the battery, but regular tap water won’t cut it.
-The minerals it contains can harm the battery and prevent it from charging properly.
-Hydrate your battery using distilled water to prolong its life and keep your car starting (11).
+Another part of your car that might need topping up is its battery, but regular tap water is unsuitable.
+The minerals it contains can damage the battery and prevent it from charging properly.
+Hydrate your battery using distilled water to prolong its life and keep your car starting properly (11).

 7. Canned Vegetables and Fruit

-Using distilled water in the canning process will ensure your fruit and vegetables retain their vibrant color.
-Tap water, especially if it’s hard, could leave your goods looking cloudy (12).
+Using distilled water when canning your food will ensure it retains its vibrant color and taste.
+Tap water, especially hard water, could leave it looking cloudy (12).

 8. Cosmetics Use

-Almost all the cosmetic products we use contain water.
-Water is added to these as a solvent so the ingredients can transfer their benefits to your hair or skin.
-It also acts to form emulsions in lotions and creams, so they’re easily applied.
+The vast majority of cosmetic products that we use contain water.
+Water is added to ensure the ingredients can transfer their benefits to your hair or skin.
+It also works as part of emulsions in lotions and creams, to make them easier to apply.

-The water used needs to be free from pollutants, toxins, and microbes, making distilled water an excellent choice (13).
+The water used needs to be free from pollutants, toxins, and microbes, which are all properties of distilled water (13).
 Its purity means no bacteria or contaminants will interfere with the product or harm your skin and hair.

 9. Something Fishy

 The chemicals and minerals in tap water can be harmful to fish in an aquarium.
-Some of those fish can be darn expensive, so you want to look after them in the best way possible.
+Some of these fish can be very rare and expensive, and nobody wants to be responsible for poisoning any type of fish.

-Distilled water is free from things like chlorine and other minerals, which can affect your tank.
-It also has no bacteria, which is another key to keeping your fish healthy.
+Distilled water is free from substances such as chlorine and other contaminants, which can negatively affect the contents of your tank.
+It also contains no bacteria, which is another essential part of keeping your fish healthy.

 10. Ironing out the Creases

-More than likely most people’s least favorite household chore, ironing!
-Using a steam iron makes this task easier, but it can splatter marks all over your clean clothes.
-This could be because of limescale and other minerals in the tap water used.
+Ironing must be considered among the least popular household chores.
+A steam iron will make this task much easier, but the wrong water type can leave spots all over your clothes.
+This is usually because of limescale and other minerals in the tap water.

 Using distilled water will prevent build-up and corrosion inside your iron, which will also keep it from ending up on your clothes.
-That being said, check your manufacturer’s instructions.
-Some recommend using a 50/50 mix of tap and distilled water (15).
+Before filling your iron with distilled water, check the manufacturer’s instructions.
+Some recommend using a 50/50 mix of tap water and distilled water (15).